Pattern Hopf algebras

-Product structures on categories were debated in \cite{maclane63}.
-There, it was shown that specifying a \textit{monoidal category} structure, that is, a bifunctor $\otimes: \mathtt{CPSh} \times \mathtt{CPSh} \to \mathtt{CPSh}$ that satisfies some specific associativity properties, is enough to be able to define a \textit{monoidal structure}.
-In this way, the Cauchy product gives rise to the notion of a monoid structure in the category of presheaves, or simply an \textit{associative presheaf}.
+Product structures on categories were examined in \cite{maclane63}.
+There, it was shown that the Cauchy product gives the category of presheaves a monoidal structure.
+We call an object in this monoidal category an \emph{associative presheaf}.

 This is a triple $(h, \ast, 1)$, where $h$ is a combinatorial presheaf, $\ast $ is a natural transformation $h\odot h \Rightarrow h$, and $1 \in h[\emptyset ] $ a unit that satisfy classical axioms of associativity and unit.
-We detail further in \cref{sec:prel} below.
+We explain the details further in \cref{sec:prel} below.

 Examples of associative operations on combinatorial presheaves are the disjoint union of graphs and the direct sum of permutations.
 Another less standard example, which we study in this paper, is the inflation of marked permutations, defined below.